Christmas isn’t always holly jolly – even some of its best-loved songs are bittersweet

 Ironically, the BBC banned the song during World War II because of fear it might lower morale, saying it had “adopted a policy of excluding sickly sentimentality which, particularly when sung by certain vocalists, can become nauseating and not at all in keeping with what we feel to be the need of the public in this country.”

 The most recent cover version is by the Cuban-American singer and songwriter Camila Cabello.
 In a performance last year at the White House, she brought in a mariachi band, giving her rendition a distinctly Mexican sound.
-She also makes a slight modification to account for today’s more abundant gift-giving, switching in “presents under the tree” instead of “presents on the tree.”
+She also slightly modified to account for today’s more abundant gift-giving, switching in “presents under the tree” instead of “presents on the tree.”

 My favorite is Frank Sinatra’s 1957 rendition, with his usual cooler-than-cool sense of nonchalance – you get an impression that he’s really not in much of a hurry to get home to celebrate, after all.
 Which may be how many of us feel, at least part of the time, at this season of the year.